SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

-Senior Savings Tip: Depending on your location and service area, the FCC's Lifeline program may provide savings of up to $9 per month towards your internet bill.
+Senior Savings Tip: Depending on your location and service area, the FCC's Affordable Connectivity Program may provide savings of up to $30 per month toward your Internet bill.
 Individuals who participate in Medicaid, SSI, and other federal, state, and tribal assistance programs are eligible.

-Spectrum Internet is confident in its service and provides customers a 30-day money-back guarantee if they are not satisfied with their service.
+Spectrum is confident in its service and provides customers a 30-day money-back guarantee if they are not satisfied with their service.
 They also want to make their services as accessible as possible and provide new customers with introductory rates and free equipment such as a modem so you can save every month.
 Their plans come with no data caps or contracts.
-This is very different from some of the leading internet providers such as Xfinity by Comcast who require 1-2 year contracts and data caps of 1 TB, and AT&T who require a one-year contract and also caps their data at 1 TB.
+This is very different from some leading Internet providers such as Xfinity by Comcast, which requires one- or two-year contracts and have data caps of 1.2 TB, and AT&T, which requires a one-year contract and caps its data at 1 TB.

-Customer Tip: Stuck in an old internet contract?
-Spectrum Internet offers a Contract Buyout option for specific plans.
-If you sign up for a Triple Play******* or limited Double Play promotion, Spectrum Internet will pay an early termination fee charged by your previous provider up to $500.
+Customer Tip: Stuck in an old Internet contract?
+Spectrum offers a Contract Buyout option for specific plans.
+If you sign up for a qualifying Internet and TV bundle, Spectrum will pay an early termination fee charged by your previous provider up to $500.

-Spectrum Internet may not be the cheapest plan out there, but for about $20-30 more, you'll ultimately receive higher connection speeds, wider service area availability, and a host of customer-friendly features such as no contracts, no data limits, and free equipment to get you started.
-While the provider does not offer senior-specific plans, they provide three options for seniors with varying internet needs, starting at $49.99 per month.
-If you are a big TV and movie fan, you will see most of your savings when bundling Spectrum Internet and Spectrum TV together.
+Spectrum may not be the cheapest plan out there, but for about $20-$30 more, you'll ultimately receive higher connection speeds, wider service area availability, and a host of customer-friendly features such as no contracts, no data limits, and free equipment to get you started.
+While the provider does not offer senior-specific plans, they provide three options for seniors with varying Internet needs, starting at $49.99 per month.
+If you are a big TV and movie fan, you will see most of your savings when bundling Spectrum Internet and TV together.
 They offer a robust catalog of channels and entertainment options.
-All in all, Spectrum Internet provides high-speed internet access to seniors at a fair price with great perks.
+All in all, Spectrum provides high-speed Internet access to seniors at a fair price with great perks.

 To sign up for Spectrum Internet service, order by phone or go to their website and enter your location.
 Choose the plan you want and then proceed to check out.
-Spectrum Internet has suspended in-store pick up, so a self-installation kit will be mailed to your address.
+Spectrum has suspended in-store pickup, so a self-installation kit will be mailed to your address.